x-atlas-consortia/ubkg-docs/README.md

 ```
 serve ./docs
 ```

-## Contents
-- `/src/`- any source code used to generate the hosted documents (not directly published)
-- `/docs/` - The complete site for distribution, currently being served for GitHub Pages
-  - `md/` - Contains the markdown files that are hosted as html by GitHub Pages.
-  - `lang/` - Can set language files to serve the site in another language but English

 ## Coding Conventions
 - Do use dash casing to separate words for directories in `docs/md`:
   - correct: `foo-who/` , incorrect: `foo_who/`
 - Please set up prettier in your IDE to keep code formatting consistent or just follow the prettier rules as described in `./package.json`
 - Do follow any additional code formatting and styles as seen in the project

-## Usage
-- Save your documentation files in the `md/` directory.
-- Properly name the documents and directories as path names are used to automatically generate the `Breadcrumbs`
-- Properly use H headings, in their correct rankings as these are pulled from the documents to automatically generate the `Table of Contents`